 - Alice Water Smart - A project designed to preserve Alice Springs’ finite groundwater source and secure the long term sustainability of the town.
 The aim is to reduce water consumption by Alice Springs’ residents by 1600 million litres per year, equivalent to two months average water supply.
 The Alice Water Smart Plan included home and business water audits, an expanded rebate scheme, smart irrigation for parks and ovals, improved water management and increased recycling and installation of smart meters to allow homes and businesses to monitor water use.

-- Palmerston South Elevated Water Tank - As part of the ongoing strategy to secure the water supply for the growing population of the City of Palmerston and adjoining rural areas, a new elevated water storage tank will be built.
-The new elevated water storage will provide supply to the eastern suburbs of Zuccoli, Johnston, Bellamack and Palmerston South as well as potential interim supply to areas of Howard Springs.
+- Palmerston South Elevated Water Tank - As part of the ongoing strategy to secure the water supply for the growing population of the City of Palmerston and adjoining rural areas, a new elevated water storage tank has been built.
+The new elevated water storage provides supply to the eastern suburbs of Zuccoli, Johnston, Bellamack and Palmerston South as well as potential interim supply to areas of Howard Springs.

 - Adelaide River Water Treatment Plant - Power and Water constructed a new water treatment plant at Adelaide River to provide a more reliable water supply and improve the quality of drinking water to the township.
 The plant is located in the existing Power and Water compound and became operational in late 2015.

-- Leanyer Sanderson Inlet Works Upgrade - Power and Water has commenced the $15.4 million inlet works upgrade at the Leanyer Sanderson Waste Stabilisation Ponds to improve the integrity of the system.
+- Leanyer Sanderson Inlet Works Upgrade - Power and Water has commenced the $16.2 million inlet works upgrade at the Leanyer Sanderson Waste Stabilisation Ponds to improve sewage treatment at the facility.

 - Palmerston sewer upgrade - Power and Water is building a new $10 million sewer main under three Palmerston suburbs to service the growth of a number of nearby sub-division developments coming on-line.

-- Construction of Humpty Doo sewage pump station and rising main - Power and Water is delivering new infrastructure to support growth in the Humpty Doo district centre and immediate surrounds.
-A new sewage pump station and rising main pipeline is being constructed in the Humpty Doo industrial/commercial area to service developments coming on-line from Lot 5546 Strangways Road and Lot 3 Freds Pass Road, Humpty Doo.
+- Construction of Humpty Doo sewage pump station and rising main - Power and Water has delivered new infrastructure to support growth in the Humpty Doo district centre and immediate surrounds.
+A new sewage pump station and rising main pipeline has been constructed in the Humpty Doo industrial/commercial area to service developments coming on-line from Lot 5546 Strangways Road and Lot 3 Freds Pass Road, Humpty Doo.